Photo by Bradley Shields

 Photos by Bradley Sheilds

-Pest Free Onetahua is a partnership between Tasman Environmental Trust and Manawhenua Ki Mohua working with local landowners, businesses and the residents of Golden Bay.
+Pest Free Onetahua is a partnership between Tasman Environmental Trust and Manawhenua Ki Mohua and works with local landowners and the Mohua Golden Bay community.
+The project is co-funded by Predator Free 2050 Ltd.

 Tasman Environmental Trust logo